Skip to content

 def traverse(self, start_type: str, start_value: str, max_depth: int = 2) -> list[dict]

-BFS traversal up to max_depth from a starting node.
-Returns a list of path steps, each containing from_type, from_value, relationship, to_type, and to_value.
+Depth-first traversal up to max_depth.
+Returns a list of paths; each path is a list of step dicts with keys from_type, from_value, relationship, to_type, to_value.

-Causal edges (those with edge_type: "causal") represent LLM-extracted cause-and-effect relationships.
-Two dedicated methods support causal graph traversal:
+Causal edges (edge_type: "causal") represent LLM-extracted cause-and-effect triples.
+Two dedicated methods traverse them.

 get_causal_edges()